-Approximate Drado River with special regulations Description of Place Restriction River Mile (RM) • RM 0.8 - RM 4.5, both sides Colorado/Paria River confluence to Navajo Bridge.
-No River Trip camping.
-RM 33, river left Redwall Cavern.
+Approximate River Mile (RM) Description of Place Restriction RM 0.8 - RM 4.5, both sides Colorado/Paria River confluence No River Trip camping.
+RM 33.3, river left to Navajo Bridge.
+Redwall Cavern.
 No River Trip camping and no fires.
-RM 43, river right Anasazi Bridge.
+RM 43.3, river right Anasazi Bridge.
 Closed to all visitations.
-RM 52 - RM 53, river right Nankoweap.
-Special camping regulations, RM 60.5 to RM Little Colorado River (LCR) No camping.
-65, river left confluence and surrounding area including the island at the Boats may not enter or park in the LCR. confluence.
+RM 52.5 - RM 53.5, river right Nankoweap.
+Special camping regulations, RM 60.9 to RM Little Colorado River (LCR) No camping.
+65.5, river left confluence and surrounding area including the island at the Boats may not enter or park in the LCR. confluence.
 To protect native fish habitat, spawning, and endangered young, the southern half of LCR (mid-stream to south shore) is closed to river runner swimming and wading from March 1 st to November 30 th .
 Crossing is allowed approximately 0.2 miles upstream of the confluence at the established crossing (marked by cairns).
-RM 63 - RM 64.5, river left Hopi Salt Mines.
+RM 63.5 - RM 65, river left Hopi Salt Mines.
 No visitation.
-RM 71 - RM 71.3, river right Furnace Flats.
-No visitation.
-RM 77, river right Hance Mine.
-Due to asbestos hazard, no visitation along trail from RM 77 (north bank) to and including Hance Mine.
-RM 77 - RM 87, both sides All camps in the entire corridor between Hance and Phantom Ranch.
-Camps should be utilized only by trips with passenger exchanges at Phantom Ranch.
-Camping at Cremation Camp is limited to those groups with passengers hiking out from Phantom (or Pipe Creek) early in the morning.
-Camping at Cremation by groups without exchanges is prohibited.
-Layovers are prohibited at Cremation Camp.
-Cremation Camp has a capacity of two groups.